selvalr/CSS3-Tutorial/README.md

 grid-area: 2 / 1 / span 2 / span 3;

---> Make "item1" start on row 2 column 1, and span 2 rows and 3 columns:
+- Make "item1" start on row 2 column 1, and span 2 rows and 3 columns:
--->The grid-area property specifies a grid item's size and location in a grid layout, and is a shorthand property for the following properties:
+- The grid-area property specifies a grid item's size and location in a grid layout, and is a shorthand property for the following properties: grid-row-start grid-column-start grid-row-end
-                  grid-row-start
-                  grid-column-start
-                  grid-row-end